 'You have Chloe.'

-'She wasn't right for you, Miles.
+'Melissa wasn't right for you, Miles.
 Sorry.
-I know I have no right to play god over your marriage but she wasn't right.
+I've no right to play god over your marriage but she wasn't right.
 I didn't poison her mind against you if that's what you're thinking, I swear it, in fact I told her to go to you but I know things about her which you can't know and she was not loyal to you.
 I don't think she cared about lovers or anything like that - I mean she was loyal to Melissa alone.'

-Along the track back to the farmhouse, he asked, 'Why did you leave him?'
+Along the track back, he asked, 'Why did you leave him?'

 'He thinks I did it.
-He's sure of it.
 I think he did it.
 In a way, this island is sanctuary.'

 'He thinks, you think.
 Explain.'